kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 "Hey what's up everybody, this is Naeem.
 In today's screencast, I'm going to show you how to refactor code duplication and provide centralized configuration for **Alamofire** network calls."

+**Alamofire** is a very popular Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by **Alamofire Software Foundation**.

 As apps grow in size, it's important to adopt common patterns as you build out your network stack.
 An important part of that design is how to route your requests.
 The **Alamofire** `URLConvertible` and `URLRequestConvertible` protocols along with the Router design pattern are here to help.

+We are going to use `URLRequestConvertible` protocol in this screencast for refactoring networking calls.

 Before we get started, I want to give a big shout out to Aaron Douglas.
 Aaron wrote a tutorial on Alamofire which is the basis of this screencast.
 Thanks Aaron.